Riddled with Arrows

 Please submit all artwork as a Jpeg (jpg) or PNG (png) file, with a size of 5mb or less.
 Include a cover letter and bio as described above, addressed to Ro Molina, Visual Editor.

-Turnaround remains to be seen; however, the editor is OCD about returning correspondence so you should expect to hear back fairly quickly on the status of your submission.
+Shannon is OCD about returning correspondence so you should expect to hear back fairly quickly on the status of your submission.
 We may not send acknowledgments of receipt, but if you do not receive a response of some kind within two weeks, please query.

 Did you read the guidelines?